 I have had a few folks take exception to my statements in Questions with an Answer: Get Out of Debt.
 They question whether it is more critical to incur some debt to build wealth than worry about growing debt.
 If I could figure out how you type a Bronx cheer, I would, but I will simply say bunk!

 My response was simply, I would rather owe nothing.
-Savings of all kind can drop in value very quickly (depending on howÂ it is being held), but debt will never magically decrease in value (and severity) without you doing something about it.
+Savings of all kind can drop in value very quickly (depending on howÂ it is being held).
+Debt will never magically decrease in value (and severity) without you doing something about it.

-The ephemeral nature of wealth is sometimes lost on folks, if I own $1,000,000 worth of BCM Enterprises Stocks (as options, which don’t vest for another 6 months) and I owe $160,000 on my mortgage,Â my Net Worth is?
+Wealth is ephemeral.
+If I own $1,000,000 worth of BCM Enterprises Stocks (as options, which don’t vest for another 6 months) and I owe $160,000 on my mortgage,Â my Net Worth is?

-How about if I own a $1.5 Million home in a lovely section of the Beaches in Toronto, and I owe $400,000 on the mortgage, how much am I worth?
+If I own a $1.5 Million home in a lovely section of the Beaches in Toronto, and I owe $400,000 on the mortgage, how much am I worth?

-One more: I have a Pension that is going to pay me 60% of my salary when I retire, I have $200,000 in my RRSP but I still owe $95,000 on my home, and I have $10,000 worth of other debt (bad gambling debts, let’s say), what is my Net Worth now?
+One more: I have a Pension that is going to pay me 60% of my salary when I retire.
+I have $200,000 in my RRSP, but I still owe $95,000 on my home, and I have $10,000 worth of other debt (bad gambling debts, let’s say), what is my Net Worth now?

 Some might say: $95,000 at least because you have all that lovely RRSP money and that juicy pension, but do I?

 When I cash in my RRSP, taxes will need to be paid.
 My Net worth would be closer to $0, and then you can figure out what you can evaluate your pension however you like (but remember you have to live long enough to enjoy that as well).